Basic Policy Regarding the Internal Control System and its Operational Status

-- Directors, executive officers and employees are to conduct themselves in accordance with the ITOCHU Group Corporate Philosophy and the ITOCHU Group Code of Conduct.
+- Directors, executive officers and employees are to conduct themselves in accordance with the ITOCHU Group Corporate Mission and the ITOCHU Group Guideline of Conduct.

 - ITOCHU is to designate a representative director as the chief officer responsible for supervising compliance and also establish the Compliance Committee and a department that oversees all compliance matters.
 In addition, the “ITOCHU Group Compliance Program” is to be created to further enhance our compliance system.